sishii1214/sishii1214.github.io/books.md

 <summary>・青い花, 志村貴子 (Sweet Blue Flowers by Takako SHIMURA).</summary>

+I was deeply influenced by this comic when I was young.
 I often visit Kamakura-city, the place where the story takes place.

 </details>